marnoor/Modelling-textual-data/README.md

 # Modelling-textual-data

-This project is for exploring and modelling of a letter from James Joseph Walsh to John Quinn, 29 June 1923.
+This project is for exploring and modelling of two of the letters related to the Easter Rising Ireland, 1916.

-- Dataset of letters and persons
+- L_001, L_002: Dataset of letters and persons
-- Facsimiles
+- L_001, L_002: Facsimiles
-- TEI version of L_001
+- L_001: TEI version
+- L_001: Link to analyse lexical patterns with Voyant
+- L_001: Annotate entities with Recogito